felipevidias/grain-segmentation-cpp/README.md

 3. To choose which algorithm to run, edit the `main.cpp` file, comment/uncomment the desired `run_...()` function, and recompile using `make`.

 ---

-## License
-This project is available under the CeCILL License.